Cohort Retention Analysis 101: How to Measure User Retention?10 min read

 Userpilot is a digital product growth platform with a number of important features that will help you drive user engagement and retain customers.

 The application offers a cohort retention analysis feature whereby you can measure (and improve) retention easily.
-Not only you can view the cohort table, but also view the retention curve.
+Not only can you view the cohort table, but also view the retention curve.
 You can even filter the retention data by the number of web sessions, price plans, etc. to analyze retention in detail.

 Amplitude is a dedicated product analytics platform.
 As you may expect from a tool of this caliber, Amplitude supports retention analysis.